Charged Higgs observability in the single top production channel at LHC: Abstract

 \section{Abstract}

-Single top quark production through weak interactions is one of the important source of charged Higgs in the Minimal Supersymmetric Standard Model (MSSM).
-In the s-channel single top production having largest cross-section, a charged Higgs may appear in the intermediate phase as a heavy resonance state decaying to a top and b quark.
-The channel under consideration in this paper is $pp \rightarrow H^{\pm}\rightarrow tb \rightarrow b\bar{b}W^{\pm} \rightarrow b\bar{b}\tau^{\pm} \nu_{\tau}$, where top quark exclusively decay into b quark and W boson and W boson subsequently decays to $\tau$ jet and neutrino.
-So the final state is charactersied by the presence of two b jets, hadronic $\tau$ decay and missing transverse energy Due to the presence of large QCD multijet and electroweak background events at LHC, it has been demonstrated that the charged Higgs singal can be observed within the available MSSM paramter space $(tan\beta,m_{H^{\pm}})$ respecting all experimental and theoretical constraints.
-In order to show the observability potential of charged Higgs, the exclusion curves at 95$\%$ confidence level and 5$\sigma$ conoturs are plotted at different integrated luminosities with $\sqrt{s}=14$ TeV
+Single top quark production through weak interactions is an important source of charged Higgs in the Minimal Super Symmetric Standard Model.
+In the s-channel single top production ,charged Higgs having largest cross-section may appear as a propagator in the form of heavy resonance state decaying to a pair of top and bottom quark.
+In this paper the channel under consideration is $pp \rightarrow H^{\pm}\rightarrow tb \rightarrow b\bar{b}W^{\pm} \rightarrow b\bar{b}\tau^{\pm} \nu_{\tau}$, where top quark exclusively decays into a pair of b quark and W boson while W boson subsequently decays to $\tau$ jet and neutrino.
+So the final state is characterized by the presence of two b jets, hadronic $\tau$ decay and missing transverse energy.It has been demonstrated that the charged Higgs signal observability is possible within the available MSSM parameter space (tan$\beta$, $m_{H^{\pm}})$ respecting all experimental and theoretical constraints due to presence of QCD multijet and electroweak background events at LHC.
+In order to show the observability potential of charged Higgs, the charged Higgs signal are well observed or excluded in a wide range of phase space particular ($\beta > 35$ at 500 $fb^{-1}$ , $\beta > 25$ at 1000 $fb^{-1}$ , $\beta > 15$ at 3000 $fb^{-1}$ ) at $\sqrt{s}=$14 TeV.